Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 ![Xquartz window](assets/img/Xquartz-open.png)

-To connect to a COLA computer, type the following and replace `username` with your username:
+To connect to the computer `cola3` , type the following and replace `username` with your username:

 ~~~
 $ ssh -Y -l username@cola3.gmu.edu
 ~~~
 {: .language-bash}

-This will log you into the cola3 computer.

 _Windows_
 Launch the MobusXterm software you downloaded.
 Click `Session`->`SSH`

+## Login to a different cola computer
+COLA computers are cola1, cola2, cola3, ... , cola7
+Choose a computer other than cola3 and login to it.
+.{challenge}